Khoury College of Computer Sciences

 The Khoury College of Computer Sciences is the computer science school of Northeastern University in Boston, Massachusetts.
 It was the first college in the United States dedicated to the field of computer science when it was founded in 1982.
 In addition to computer science, it specializes in data science and cybersecurity.
 The college was also among the first to offer an information assurance degree program.

-Khoury College offers Bachelor of Science (B.S.), Bachelor of Arts (B.A.), Master of Science (M.S.) and doctoral degrees in computer science, as well as undergraduate and graduate degrees in interdisciplinary, computer-related fields.
+Khoury College offers Bachelor of Science (B.S.), Bachelor of Arts (B.A.), Master of Science (M.S.), and Doctor of Philosophy degrees in computer science, as well as undergraduate and graduate degrees in interdisciplinary, computer-related fields.
 Some 1,000 master's and 133 doctoral candidates are enrolled in the college.

 History

 Throughout the 1980s, Northeastern University made about 38 program and curriculum changes to improve the university.
 Between 1979 and 1981, Northeastern organized a blue-ribbon panel of educators and experts, including industry leaders from Bell Labs, University of California, Berkeley, Massachusetts Institute of Technology (MIT) and the Digital Equipment Corporation, to develop a plan to advance education and research in the emerging field of computer science.
 In 1982, Northeastern formally established the College of Computer Science (CCS), the first U.S. college devoted to computer science and the first new college at Northeastern in 17 years.
 Paul Kalaghan, director of Academic Computer Services, was named its first dean.
 The college was initially housed in Knowles-Volpe Hall, now known as the Asa S. Knowles Center, with 11 faculty members and 239 first-year students.
 Graduate degree programs were added in 1984.
 A year later, the college moved into the former Botolph Building, one of the oldest structures on campus, which reopened as the David and Margaret Fitzgerald Cullinane Hall.
 At the end of 1987, the CCS proposed the Law of Demeter, which was widely used in software development area.
 In 2004, the college moved into the newly constructed West Village H building, which consists of a six-story building and a 16-story tower containing the Khoury College of Computer Science and on-campus housing for 485 students.